Yannmm/yannmm.github.io/_posts/2024-9-26-reading-notes-the-linux-command-line-a-complete-introduction.md

   - {01..015}
   - a{A{1,2},B{3,4}}b

-- parameter expansion
+- `$PARAMETER`: parameter expansion
-  - `$USER`

-- command substitution
+- `$(command)`: command substitution
   - ls -l $(which cp)

+**Quoting**

+- double quotes: supress part of expansions. unify a string with spaces and newlines into a single argument.
+  - echo "$(cal)"

+- single quotes: supress all expansions.

+- use `\` to escape special meaning characters, this is done in double quotes.